stefanmielke/opentyrian/README.md

 ## Status

 Runs better on real hardware (but not full-speed).
-Will struggle on emulators.
+Will struggle on emulators other than Cen64.

 Music/sounds not implemented.